 Brush the tops of the scones with heavy cream.
 Sprinkle the tops with turbinado sugar.

+Bake for 20-23 minutes or until golden brown.
 Remove the scones from the oven and let them cool for 10 minutes.

 Drizzle the scones with the glaze and sprinkle the remaining 1 tablespoon of pecans over the scones.
-Serve warm.